AlanRT0814/AlanRT0814/README.md

 - 🦁 Hi, I’m @AlanRT0814
 - ⭐️ Working to make the World MORE FUN!
 UwU
-- ⌨️ I’m currently learning Python Programming
+- ⌨️ I’m currently learning Node.js and Java
 - ♌︎ How to reach me: Discord alan_lain

 <!---